JFCP Special Issue: Trends In Consumer Finance

 1. Apply to participate in a paper discussion workshop.

 IAuthors should submit papers to the JFCP Submission website, category SI: Trends in Consumer Finance: www.editorialmanager.com/jfcp/default.aspx, by August 1, 2020.
-Gary Mottola, FINRA Foundation, will lead an editorial team to select 8–10 papers to be discussed at a 2020 AFCPE Pre-Symposium workshop, which will be held in New Orleans, on Tuesday, November 17, 2020, from noon to 5 PM CT.
+Gary Mottola, FINRA Foundation, will lead an editorial team to select 8 papers to be discussed at a 2020 AFCPE Pre-Symposium workshop, which will be held in online (like the main conference), on Tuesday, November 17, 2020.
+The decision letters will be sent to authors in Mid-August.

 The workshop will provide a platform for authors and discussants to examine the validity of the findings, implications for practitioners and researchers, and directions to improve the research papers.
 Authors may suggest a discussant for their own papers, and may also volunteer to serve as discussants for other papers.
 The editorial team will decide whom to invite as presenters and discussants.